Long Island Museum of American Art, History, and Carriages: Carriage collection

 The Grace Darling Omnibus (c.
 1880) was gifted to the museum in 1952 by St. Paul's School located in Concord, New Hampshire.
-This type of large omnibus, sometimes called a "barge" was used primarily in New England for excursions.
+This type of large horse-drawn omnibus, sometimes called a "barge" was used primarily in New England for excursions.
 Many of these vehicles were named for famous people or locations; this particular omnibus is named after Grace Darling, a popular maritime heroine who was responsible for the dramatic rescue of survivors from a shipwreck off the coast of England in 1838.
 This omnibus was operated by the Huntress family who owned a livery business in South Berwick, Maine from the 1860s to 1904 before being acquired by the St. Paul's school to transport athletic teams to sporting events.